‘Ladies Of London’ Stars Confirm No Season 3 Reunion Show

 — Caroline Stanbury (@C_Stanbury) February 7, 2017

 As previously reported by the Inquisitr, during Caroline’s appearance on Andy Cohen’s talk show Watch What Happens Live in early December, 2015, Caroline, when asked about her future on the show, said that she’s not sure.
 She did say, however, that she plans on spending her summers in London, as it’s too hot to stay in Dubai during that time of the year.
-Perhaps that means that if there is a season 4, producers will have it filmed over the summer so that Caroline can still be one of the cast members?
+Perhaps that means that if there is a Season 4, producers will have it filmed over the summer so that Caroline can still be one of the cast members?

-Another cast member who made a big location change after filming for season 3 ended was Marissa Hermer.
+Another cast member who made a big location change after filming for Season 3 ended was Marissa Hermer.
 Marissa and her family now live in Pacific Palisades, California.
 During Marissa’s appearance on Watch What Happens Live on Monday night, she said that she and her husband still have their home and businesses in London.
 She also said that she and her family plan on spending their summers in London.
 It seems that like Caroline, Marissa’s move doesn’t preclude her starring on the show for another season, provided filming coincides with her time in London.

 On Twitter, Marissa told a viewer that she doesn’t know for sure if she’ll be back.